hockinghills/pluggedin-mcp-proxy/README.md

 ## 📋 Overview

-The plugged.in MCP Proxy Server is a powerful middleware that aggregates multiple Machine Conversation Protocol (MCP) servers into a single unified interface.
+The plugged.in MCP Proxy Server is a powerful middleware that aggregates multiple Model Context Protocol (MCP) servers into a single unified interface.
 It fetches tool, prompt, and resource configurations from the [plugged.in App](https://github.com/VeriTeknik/pluggedin-app) and intelligently routes requests to the appropriate underlying MCP servers.

 This proxy enables seamless integration with any MCP client (Claude, Cline, Cursor, etc.) while providing advanced management capabilities through the plugged.in ecosystem.